mgrazianoc/doftiles/README.md

 - vimrc
 - kitty

 The plugins for vimrc are managed by Vim Plugs.
+So, do run `PlugInstall` after the dotbot finishs its installation.